Pat McCarran: Legacy

 McCarran is remembered as one of the few Democrats to oppose President Franklin D. Roosevelt and reject the New Deal.
 In addition, he was a proponent of the aviation industry; he was a sponsor of the Civil Aeronautics Act of 1938 and the Federal Airport Act of 1945, and was a proponent of establishing the United States Air Force separate from the Army.
 In recent years he has been accused of racism, antisemitism, and xenophobia.
 His strident anti-communism matched that of Joseph McCarthy.

 Harold L. Ickes described McCarran as "easy-going, old-shoe 'Pat'" in a column criticizing McCarran as a tool of the oil companies.
 American journalist John Gunther was also critical of McCarran's alleged corporate ties, writing that he resembled gold "in that he is soft, heavy, and not a good conductor."

 McCarran Boulevard in Reno is named for Pat McCarran, as is McCarran Street in North Las Vegas.

 Harry Reid International Airport in Las Vegas was named after Senator McCarran prior to December 14, 2021.
 For some time, many Nevada politicians had supported removing his name from the airport due to his antisemitic and racist beliefs.
-Senator Harry Reid said he was "one of the most prejudiced people who has ever served in the Senate."
-On February 16, 2021, the Clark County Commissioners voted unanimously to officially change McCarran International airport to Harry Reid International Airport, after former Sen. Harry Reid.
+U.S. Senator Harry Reid said McCarran was "one of the most prejudiced people who has ever served in the Senate."
+On February 16, 2021, the Clark County Commissioners voted unanimously to officially change the name of McCarran International Airport to Harry Reid International Airport.
+The name change took place after federal approval and just before Reid's death.

 National Statuary Hall and controversy

 A statue of McCarran is included in the National Statuary Hall Collection at the United States Capitol.
 Each state is allowed to display likenesses of two individuals; Nevada's are those of McCarran and Sarah Winnemucca.

 In 2017, Nevada's three Democratic members of the U.S. House of Representatives wrote to Governor Brian Sandoval and state legislative leaders and stated their view that review of McCarran's career might warrant removal of his statue from the National Statuary Hall Collection.

-In January, 2017, a poll of Nevada legislators indicated support for removing McCarran's statue from the collection.
+In January 2017, a poll of Nevada legislators indicated support for removing McCarran's statue from the collection.
 A bill introduced in the Nevada State Senate, SB 174, which called for the removal of the statue and renaming of McCarran International Airport for former U.S. Senator Harry Reid, failed to be passed before the end of the 2017 legislative session on June 1, 2017.